 So, unless you enjoy the burning feel of sand paper on your eyes, you need to rectify the problem fast.
-The eye experts here at Global Laser Vision can diagnose dry eye syndrome, and then provide the treatment to ease your troubles.
+The eye experts here at The LASIK Vision Institute / Global Laser Vision can diagnose dry eye syndrome, and then provide the treatment to ease your troubles.

 No one likes to cry, but tears are necessary for maintaining the health of the front surface of the eye – and for providing clear vision.

 Cause of Dry Eyes

 So what causes your dry eyes?
 Well, dry eye often results from an improper balance of tear production or faulty tear drainage.
 Here’s the breakdown:

 Not enough tears.
 Tear production tends to diminish with age, with various medical conditions, or as a side effect of certain medicines.
 Environmental conditions such as wind and dry climates can also affect the volume of your eye-moisturizing tears.
 The tears tend to evaporate before they can do much good.

 Poor quality tears.
 Tears are not simple drops of liquid.
 They have three layers: oil, water and mucus.
 Each component serves a function in protecting and nourishing the front surface of your eye.
 A smooth oil layer helps to prevent evaporation of the water layer, while the mucin layer functions in spreading the tears evenly over the surface of the eye.